Brazil rules out closing border to Venezuelan immigrants

 In a document filed to Roraima authorities, Campos said there is risk of “bloodshed” in Pacaraima and said “the chaos is a result of the omission of the federal government.”

-Minister Etchegoyen, however, said closing the border “wouldn’t help with the humanitarian situation in any way.”
+Etchegoyen, however, said closing the border “wouldn’t help with the humanitarian situation in any way.”

-The general said the situation in Pacaraima has calmed since Saturday, but no arrests have been made yet.
+The minister said the situation in Pacaraima has calmed since Saturday, but no arrests have been made yet.

+Brazil’s federal government is sending 120 military-style police to Roraima.
 Half of that contingent has arrived in Boa Vista, but the other half has no date of arrival set.

 Campos has asked for federal since 2016, shortly after President Michel Temer took office due to the impeachment of his predecessor Dilma Rousseff.

-A document obtained by The Associated Press shows Campos requested assistance to then federal police boss Leandro Daiello for the first time on July 6 of that year.
+A document obtained by The Associated Press shows Campos requested assistance from then federal police boss Leandro Daiello for the first time on July 6 of that year.

 “Because of the aggravation of the crisis in Venezuela, crime has risen in Pacaraima and in (Roraima’s capital) Boa Vista, committed chiefly by Venezuelan citizens,” the letter said.
 “I request emergency measures for a rigorous control of the entry of foreigners in the border area.”